WangYiFei0124/WangYiFei0124.github.io/_pages/about.md

 - Algorithm Analysis and Design (A)
 - Principles of Artificial Intelligence (A)
 - Database System (A)
-- Computer Architecture (A, Top 10%)
+- Computer Architecture (A)
+- Operating Systems (A)
 - Machine Learning (A)
 - Data Mining (A)
+- Software Engineering (A)
+- Natural language Processing (A)

 **Scholarship:**
 - Third Prize, Tongji University Excellent Student Scholarship (2022-2023 Academic Year)
+- Third Prize, Tongji University Excellent Student Scholarship (2023-2024 Academic Year)

 # Research Experiences
+**Text-Image Alignment in Vision-Language Models**
+_University of Maryland, College Park_
+_July 2024 - Present_
+_Advisor: Furong Huang, Associate Professor in the Department of Computer Science, University of Maryland_

+- Identified concept misalignment in vision-language models and hypothesized that continuous image representations and discrete text embeddings lead to poor modality alignment
+- Developed a feature quantization method by designing codebooks to map image vectors to clustering centers in the subspace, which successfully improved the alignment of images and texts     in discrete space
+- Addressed information loss by integrating a quantization reconstruction loss into the loss function, will publish findings as the first co-author in ICCV

+**ADHD Diagnosis Based on Multi-Modal MRI Data** _Tongji University_
+_Apr 2024 - Present_
+_Advisor: Chunyan Duan, Associate Professor in the School of Mechanical Engineering, Tongji University_

+- Fine-tuned MedicalNet, a pre-trained medical model by Tencent, to extract image feature from MRI to ensure robustness in spite of limited patient cases
+- Addressed overfitting by calculating functional statistical indicators ALFF and ReHo from MRI and jointly training these metrics with image features, upgrading diagnostic accuracy from     77% to 80%

 **Integration of External Knowledge into Large Language Models**
-_Tongji University | Team Member_
+_Tongji University_
-_Dec 2023 - Present_
+_Dec 2023 - Apr 2024_
-Advisor: Qingwen Liu, Professor at College of Electronics and Information Engineering, Tongji University
+_Advisor: Qingwen Liu, Professor at College of Electronics and Information Engineering, Tongji University_

-- Developed a research-oriented large language model integrated with external knowledge, aiming to mitigate model hallucinations and enhance literature comprehension for researchers.
-- Applied keyword filtering and regular matching techniques to extract domain-specific data, creating a high-quality knowledge base for further training of the LLM.
-- Implemented the Nougat model to convert PDF papers into standardized LaTeX document trees and utilized LLM to transform paper texts into Q&A pairs.
+- Implemented the Nougat model to convert research papers PDFs to LaTex, and utilized LLM to transform paper content into logically correlated Q&A pairs, addressing the challenge of
+  external knowledge base construction
-- Designed methods to improve knowledge recall accuracy through intent recognition and keyword extraction.
+- Designed retrieval methods to improve knowledge recall accuracy by intent recognition and keyword extraction
+- Fine-tuned ChatGLM, an open bilingual language model based on General Language Model (GLM) framework, successfully developing a paper-reading-oriented large language model

 **Intelligent Spoon System Design and Implementation**
-_Tongji University | Team Leader_
+_Tongji University_
-_Apr 2023 - Present_
+_Apr 2023 - March 2024_
-Advisor: Jianfeng Tang, Lecturer at School of Software Engineering, Tongji University
+_Advisor: Jianfeng Tang, Lecturer at School of Software Engineering, Tongji University_

-- Proposed a smart spoon with temperature-sensitive color change and camera recognition to prevent scalding.
-- Collected over two thousand spoon images for dataset creation through web searches and manual photography.
+- Collected two thousand spoon images from web and manual photography, covering diverse materials and scenarios
-- Led a team in training the YOLOv5 network, achieving a mean average precision of 0.941 for real-time spoon detection.
-Currently integrating the model with an Android application using the UCNN framework.
+- Led a team of five members in training the YOLOv5 model, achieving a mean average precision of 0.941 for real-time spoon detection by adding detection layers and integrating attention
+  mechanisms within the model

 **Campus Scene Object Detection and Optimization Project**
-_Tongji University | Team Member_
+_Tongji University_
 _Oct 2022 - Nov 2022_
-Advisor: Junqi Zhang, Professor at College of Electronics and Information Engineering, Tongji University
+_Advisor: Junqi Zhang, Professor at College of Electronics and Information Engineering, Tongji University_

 - Collected thousands of vehicle images in real campus scenes for data construction.
 - Improved the YOLO network architecture with detection layers and attention mechanisms, raising the model's mAP from 0.887 to 0.958.

 **Semantic Segmentation in the Context of Autonomous Driving**
-_UC Berkeley | Course Member_
+_UC Berkeley_
 _Sep 2022 - Oct 2022_
-Advisor: Dr. Zheng Wu, University of California, Berkeley
+_Advisor: Dr. Zheng Wu, University of California, Berkeley_

 - Compared the performance of various neural network architectures on the Cityscape dataset, achieving accuracies of 0.947 with FCN and 0.935 with U-Net.
 - Used the U-Net network on the KITTI dataset for semantic segmentation, reaching an accuracy of 0.908.